-I called the hospital everyday to try to get an appointment to see the specialist.
-My son had skin prick tests and more tests and I got creams and lotions.
-I stopped drinking cow’s milk so it would not come through my milk, I started to drink Soy milk.
-Jack drinks soy milk to this day.
-The hospital Dr said that by bandaging him for 20 minutes a day in wet cloth so the moisture would absorb in the skin would be a good method, so we lovingly did this.
-I can remember my baby sitting with my all in cloth, he looked like a little mummy.
+Called the hospital everyday to try to get an appointment to see the specialist.
+Skin prick tests and more tests and I got creams and lotions.
+Stopped drinking cow’s milk so it would not come through my milk, started to drink Soy milk.
+The Dr said that by bandaging him for 20 minutes a day in wet cloth so the moisture would absorb in the skin would be a good method.
+I wet bandage mummified my baby 20- minutes a day.

-Jack was born and did not grow hair for the whole of the first year.
-What happened instead is that hard scabs would grow on his head which his father and I peeled off in the bath every day.
+My second child was born and did not grow hair for the whole of the first year.
+What happened instead the hard scabs would grow on his head.
+His father and I peeled off in the bath every day.
 It was visibly distressing to look at.
-I had never seen it before and didn’t know that babies had these sort of reactions but with abit of research I understood it was the bodies protective mechanisms trying to cope with this skin condition.
-So while we were wary of Cortizone prescribed by the Dr when as parents, we were at the end of our tether, and we didn’t know what to do, we asked the Dr and applied the prescription.
+I had never seen it before and didn’t know this sort of reaction.
+With a bit of research I understood it was the bodies protective mechanisms trying to cope with this skin condition.
+Wary of Cortizone prescribed by the Dr. Parents at the end of our tether.
+We didn’t know what to do.
+We asked the Dr and applied the prescription.
 None of the natural remedies seemed to control the discomfort of the itchy eczema skin fast enough.

-Gradually over the years the itchy skin has got less and less.
+Gradually over the years the itchy skin has got less.
 He was waking up between 3-5 times a night with angry dry skin.
-My friend, Michelle Tyson from SEED Skincare suggested that I use Avocado oil and Macadamia oil which has the Omega 3 fatty Acid in it that seems to be what my son’s skin needs because he has been sleeping.
+My friend, who owned a skin care company suggested that I use Avocado oil and Macadamia oil which has the Omega 3 fatty Acid in it that seems to be what my sons skin needs because he has been sleeping.
 It’s fantastic.

-I first used straight cold pressed extra virgin Avocado oil bought from the Grocery store which I love, but it does have a tendency to sit on the skin and take a while to absorb so it can get on your clothes and linen, which means it stains.
-Working it into a lotion may b e preferable for some.
+I first used straight cold pressed extra virgin Avocado oil bought from the Grocery store which I love.
+It does have a tendency to sit on the skin and take a while to absorb so it can get on your clothes and linen, which means it stains.
+Working it into a lotion may be preferable for some.